P666R/CAS/README.md

   - Input validation using Zod schemas.
   - Protected routes with middleware for authentication (protect) and authorization (restrictTo).
   - Password hashing with bcrypt.
-  - Mongoose schema validation using validator
+  - Mongoose schema validation using mongoose built-in validator and validator library.
 - **Production-Grade Practices**:
   - TypeScript for type safety.
   - Structured error handling with custom error classes.
   - Logging with Pino (pretty-printed in development, JSON in production).
   - ESLint and Prettier for code quality.
   - Class-based dependency injection.
+  - Feature based and layered architecture.

 ## Tech Stack